 In 1939, Reverend William and Gwendolyn Hammitt were named as Superintendent and Assistant Superintendent and they got busy making significant improvements to the agency.
 The first order of business was to improve the physical living areas.
 As soon as the building improvements were underway, they focused on hiring trained professionals to staff specific functions such as nursing and social work.
 Then they began working with Illinois Governor and State Legislature to improve adoption laws.

 Over the next several decades, The Baby Fold would undergo significant changes in both services and facilities.
 In 1966 The Baby Fold began a residential program for children with emotional and behavioral challenges.
 Providing special education was a natural outgrowth for children living at The Baby Fold.
 In 1971, Special education services were first offered through the Child Development Center, which later became Hammitt School.

 In 2000, the former Illinois Soldier and Sailors Children’s School building on Oglesby was purchased from the town of Normal and totally renovated to house foster care and adoption services, family support services, clinical services and to provide a training center for staff and gymnasium and chapel for the children.
 In 2002, Hammitt School was expanded to the high school and junior high school levels.

-Today the Baby Fold is a multi-faceted agency specializing in the care of children and youth with emotional and behavioral disabilities, or at risk for a variety of reasons.
-We focus on improving the lives of children and families by building safe, loving, healthy environments through foster care, adoption services, special education, residential treatment, and family and community services.
+Today The Baby Fold is a multi-faceted agency specializing in the care of children and youth with emotional and behavioral disabilities, or at risk for a variety of reasons.
+We focus on improving the lives of children and families by building safe, loving, healthy environments through foster care, adoption services, special education, and family and community services.
 We are in the ministry of transforming lives, and we never give up on a child.